Adaptive design has become the tool of choice to establish an eCommerce sales platform.

 In theory, the adaptive design ensures the best user experience regardless of device and screen size.
 As noted by the Interaction Design Foundation, unlike responsive design where a screen flows from, for example, desktop design to a tablet, adaptive offers tailor-made solutions – adapting to the user’s situational needs and capabilities.

 Additionally, you can design to optimize ads for relevant user interfaces using adaptive design.
-So if you have a behavioural targeting system in place, you can design for more personalized, relevant ads, which ultimately lead to better user experience.
+So if you have a behavioural targeting system in place, you can design for more personalized, relevant ads, ultimately leading to a better user experience.

-There’s a lot of discussion on the benefits of responsive vs adaptive design, but one of the undisputed benefits it provides is how it improves eCommerce sales while improving user experience.
+There’s a lot of discussion on the benefits of responsive vs adaptive design.
+Still, one of the undisputed benefits it provides is how it improves eCommerce sales while improving user experience.
 Here’s why that is.

 Latest eCommerce Trends